Discretionary Awards: funding outside of Wellcome’s schemes and funding calls

 You can ask for costs to offset the carbon generated by the travel, as part of your overseas allowances.
 If carbon offsetting for travel is not part of your organisational sustainability strategy, you can ask us for a similar level of support for other sustainability initiatives.
 Your organisation must get our approval for other sustainability initiatives to be included in applications.

-See our carbon offset policy for travel for information on what you and your organisation need to do.
+Read our environmental sustainability funding policy for what you and your organisation can do.

 If you will be away more than 12 months, we will provide overseas allowances for your partner and any dependants if they are travelling with you.